Useful Resources for Kids:

-This is the special page just for kids living with short bowel and going through the intestinal rehabilitation intestinal and multivisceral transplantation process.
+This is the special page just for kids living with short bowel and intestinal failure and going through the intestinal rehabilitation intestinal and multivisceral transplantation process.

 Whew!
 Those are big words.

 What does all of that even mean?
 Well, before you can understand intestinal rehabilitation or transplantation, you first need to understand how the digestive system works.
 You can find a description of the process here.